-Check out our recommended masai mara safaris itineraries and packages or talk to one of our safari experts for tailor-made masai mara safari holidays.
+Check out our recommended masai mara safari tours and packages with prices included or talk to one of our safari experts for tailor-made masai mara safari holidays.

 World renowned for the breathtaking spectacle of ‘the greatest wildlife show on earth’, the awe inspiring annual migration of the wildebeest, the Mara is Kenya’s most visited protected area.
 Technically an extension of Tanzania’s renowned Serengeti National Park, the Mara constitutes only 4% of the entire Serengeti ecosystem but its rolling grasslands, meandering rivers and towering escarpments offer one of the world’s most rewarding and evocative wildlife arenas.

-Kenya’s Masai Mara National Reserve is without doubt one of Africa’s classic safari destinations and thus features on most of our top recommended Kenya safari tours.
+Masai Mara Safaris are without doubt one of Africa’s classic safari adventures and thus feature on most of our top recommended Kenya safari tours.
 It’s also extremely popular the world over we recommend you book your Masai Mara tour or safari well in advance – especially if you want to see the migration.

 Game Viewing and Game Drives

-Game viewing in the Masai Mara is excellent all year around thanks to the diverse population of resident game, including the Big 5 – lion, leopard, elephant, buffalo and rhino – plus popular species like zebra, giraffe, hyena, eland and gazelle.
+On your masai mara safari you will find that game viewing in the mara is excellent all year around thanks to the diverse population of resident game, including the Big 5 – lion, leopard, elephant, buffalo and rhino – plus popular species like zebra, giraffe, hyena, eland and gazelle.
 The Mara’s big cats are even the stars of a popular wildlife TV series.